 Current Transformer Ratio

 The nominal turns ratio between the primary and secondary windings of a current transformer. (e.g. a 300 ampere primary and 5 ampere secondary windings would be shown as a ratio of 300/5).

+[MEM]Central Volume Allocation Meter Operator Agent

+An organisation accredited to install, commission and maintain the physical meters and communications equipment compliant with Codes of Practice that comprises a CVA Metering System.

 Data Collector ID

 The unique identifier for a Data Collector.